harlan-zw/harlanzw.com-vitepress/app/blog/vue-scaling-your-components/index.md

 The official Vue.js style guide is _the best_ starting point for application architecture.
 The style guide should be required reading for anyone jumping into Vue or Vue developers who somehow have missed it.

-Let's quickly jump into what the style guide says for components.

-Note: If you are using a Vue linter with ESlint, then you are likely already following most of the recommended rules.
+I won't go directly into what the style guide recommends because it can explain itself better, just know that my recommendations are built off of the style guide.

 ## app / shared folder